 Plus, the epidural does come with risks along with great pain management — so, making sure it’s WORTH the risk (especially if it will only be “in” for a few minutes) is something to discuss with your team.

 Understanding how labor progresses will help you decide when to get your epidural.
 The Online Prenatal Class for Couples has a bonus videos on the stages of labor that your body will go through as your progress towards delivery.
+It also has information on natural pain management to help you cope prior to the epidural (or if you get it too late).

 Risks of Getting an Epidural Too Late

-The main risk is that it just won’t have time to take effect as you’re being “hit” by giant waves of pain.
+The main risk is that it just won’t have time to take effect as you’re being overwhelmed by giant waves of pain.
 This is why the stage of labour you’re in can be really important to know before you place the epidural to help you with the pain of contractions.

 The other risk would be moving during the placement (as you are in so much pain) and that can have more serious consequences.